Sophia Dzwig

 • As a Judicial Assistant in the Commercial Court, assisted Sir Michael Burton at hearing of enforcement application under s.103 Arbitration Act 1996 in J (Lebanon) v K (Kuwait) [2019] EWHC 899 (Comm) (later in the Supreme Court Kabab-Ji SAL (Lebanon) (Appellant) v Kout Food Group (Kuwait) [2021] UKSC 48).

-Sophia is ranked in Band 2 for art & cultural property law by Chambers & Partners’ 2025 UK Bar Guide and 2025 High Net Worth Guide, and as a Tier 1 Leading Junior for art and cultural property by Legal 500’s 2025 UK Bar Guide.
+Sophia was awarded Media and Arts Junior of the Year at the Legal 500 UK Bar Awards 2025.
+She is ranked in Band 2 for art & cultural property law by Chambers & Partners’ 2025 UK Bar Guide and 2025 High Net Worth Guide, and as a Tier 1 Leading Junior for art and cultural property by Legal 500’s 2025 UK Bar Guide.

 • Acted for an auction house in claim for breach of a consignment agreement.